aurium/js13k-2020/README.md

 If it is safe you can land a planet to restore some damage in the ship.

+The controls are:
+* **Left and Right arrows:** Rotate the ship.
+The secure inertial sensor will prevent you to rotate too fast.
+* **Up arrow:** Accelerate the ship.
+* **Space bar:** Launch guided missiles.

+In sub-light speed you will have no friction, so you don't need to use your propellant all the time.
+However, to sustain upper-light speed you need continuous propulsion.
+It will cost a lot of energy, but can save you from missiles.

 And remember: your people can send only three ships.
 Try to not die.

 Runinng